ManageIQ/guides/logical_replication_migrations.md

 bin/rake db:migrate
 ```

-Now, region 99 terminal shows:
+Now, region 99 (global) terminal shows:
 ```
 Waiting for remote region 1 to run migration 20200424183342 Waiting for remote region 2 to run migration 20200424183342
 ```

-It's now waiting on the remote region 2 and will not complete.
+It is now waiting on region 2 and will not complete yet.

 ## Migrate database to kasparov on region 2